Why You Need Specialized Gear

 When encountering steelhead, the reel becomes much more than a place to store the line.
 The reel may have to feed and retrieve long yardages of fly line and backing.
 Precise, smooth, low-inertia drag-systems pay for themselves.
 Reels with waterproof drag systems are best.
 You will probably never use over 5 pounds of drag pressure when playing steelhead.
 Three to four pounds of drag pressure is most common.
 Smooth operation and being totally reliable are the two most important factors when choosing a reel.
 The reel as a component is the greatest factor which determines the difference between victory and defeat when encountering large fish.

 Steelhead reels should hold a fly line and 150 yd. of backing.
 Sealed ball bearings take less maintenance than bronze bushings.
 Disk drags are proven.
-Anodizing outlasts any kind of coating.
+Anodizing outlasts any kind of coating finish.
 Machined frames are stronger and more durable than castings.
 The less moving parts the better.
 The fewest total parts the better.
 Steelhead reels get wet a lot.
 Don't hesitate to call for advice: 1 (800) 266-3971.

 Because of the variety of river conditions one may encounter, each angler using a single-handed rod should be equipped with a floating fly line if they are going to nymph fish either while wading or fishing out of a boat.
 If an angler is wading, shooting heads for both single-hand and two hand rods are most popular.